Encapsulin

 The encapsulins are a family of bacterial proteins that serve as the main structural components of encapsulin nanocompartments.
 There are several different encapsulin proteins, including EncA, which forms the shell, and EncB, EncC, and EncD, which form the core.
+They are found in bacteria and archaea.
+They serve as intracellular structures that compartmentalize specific biochemical reactions.
+They are highly versatile systems and protect cargo proteins from environmental damage and optimize the efficiency of enzymatic processes.